Anthony Bell (director)

-Anthony Bell (born 1970), sometimes known as Tony Bell, is an American animator, storyboard artist, film director and screenwriter.
-After getting his start as a character layout artist and cleanup artist for The Simpsons in the early nineties, he got the opportunity to direct a number of episodes for the Nickelodeon hit, Rugrats.
+Anthony Bell, sometimes known as Tony Bell, is an American animator, storyboard artist, film director and screenwriter.
+After getting his start as a character layout artist and cleanup artist for The Simpsons in the early nineties, he got the opportunity to direct many episodes for the Nickelodeon hit, Rugrats.
 Most recently, he has directed four episodes for the Adult Swim animated television series The Boondocks, and directed the animated comedy-drama film, Alpha and Omega, along with Ben Gluck.
-The film earned a cult following, despite its mixed-to-negative reaction.
+The film earned a cult following, despite its mixed-to-negative reception.
 Anthony returned to co-direct its sequel Alpha and Omega 2: A Howl-iday Adventure, after leaving the production of Norm of the North.

 The Simpsons

 Bell worked as a character layout artist for thirteen episodes of The Simpsons between 1990 and 1992, including "Bart's Friend Falls in Love", "Lisa's Pony", and "Bart the Daredevil".
 Before this, he worked as a cleanup artist on such episodes as "Krusty Gets Busted" and "Some Enchanted Evening".